 How to Title a Vehicle in Nebraska

 A new car title in Nebraska is required when you purchase a vehicle or transfer ownership from one person to another.
-A certificate of title is a document that shows you own your vehicle, and ...
+A certificate of title is a document ...

 The Nebraska vehicle title certificates issued by the state’s Department of Motor Vehicles (DMV) are official documents that serve as proof of vehicle ownership. ...
 Read More

 Therefore, auto owners wondering how to get a car title must note that they will be required to submit their requests through aDMV office in their county of residence.
 Also, the state of Nebraska will only issue one DMV car title per vehicle.
 Failure to complete the titling procedure within 30 days from when the new owner obtained the vehicle may lead to certain fines and penalties, according to state law.

 To initiate the process for applying for a new car title in NE, applicants will be required to submit the standard title application form bearing the signatures of all vehicle owners.
 In addition to the request form, motorists will have to pay the applicable titling fee and sales tax, as well as submit documents that display evidence of ownership.
 If the vehicle was purchased in a private sale, the applicant will need the properly assigned certificate of title.
 Conversely, if the motor vehicle was purchased from a dealership, the vehicle owner will need the manufacturer’s statement of origin.